 Why is Hotel 140 the best hotel for your Boston adventure or work trip?
-Peruse the facts below, and you will see that it all adds up to 140!
+Peruse the facts below on the best attractions in Boston, and you will see that it all adds up to 140!

 The animals and exhibits are amazing – don’t miss the penguins or the giant-ocean-tank!
 The New England Aquarium is fun for everyone.
 It’s a short ride from Hotel 140.
 Take the MBTA Orange Line from Back Bay Station to State Street.
 Map it.
 You can make a whole day of it.
 Have a bite to eat at Legal Sea Foods, just steps from the aquarium, and take a stroll in Christopher Columbus Waterfront Park.
 From this downtown location you’re also very close Faneuil Hall Marketplace and the North End.